woj76/a8-pico-sio/README.md

 What is **supported**:

-* Loading of disk and tape image files from the Pico's internal FLASH (functioning as a USB drive when connected to a PC) or/and (at the same time) external SD card, with SD card hot-swapping.
+* Loading of disk and tape image files from the Pico's internal FLASH (functioning as a USB drive when connected to a PC) or/and (at the same time) external SD card (also accessible from the PC, see notes below), with SD card hot-swapping.
 * Four emulated disk drives D1: to D4: with buttons to quickly rotate them in either direction and one C: device.
 * Image files: ATR - read and write (incl. formatting provided the size is a standard floppy one), ATX - read and limited write (only ATX existing sectors), no formatting, CAS - read of all CAS chunk types.
 * XEX file loading, read-only through a virtual disk image with relocatable (from `$500` up to `$A00`) boot loader.